rotki/rotki/docs/usage_guide.rst

    :alt: Track an ETH2 validator
    :align: center

-After adding a new validator you should be able to see the list of balances for each these validators.
+After adding a new validator you should be able to see the list of balances for each of these validators.

 .. image:: images/rotki_eth2_balances.png
    :alt: ETH2 validator balances